 7. Clear space, clear mind.

 I’m a big believer in atmosphere and creating a positive vibe in my work area – this could be working from home or choosing the right coffee shop depending on what I’m doing that day.
-For example, if I’m writing a blog, I’m either in a quiet coffee shop sipping on some tea and have a long list of posts to finish today or I might be at home.
+For example,

 So, whether you’re working from home, your desk at work, the office, school, or a coffee shop make your space clear of clutter and set up the way you like that makes you feel most productive and focused.